WhatIETF/draft-rosenbergjennings-dispatch-ripp/draft-rosenbergjennings-dispatch-ripp.md

 provider (such as a telco), and a trunking consumer (such as an enterprise, cloud PBX provider, cloud contact center provider, and so on).
-RIPP is an alternative to SIP, SDP and RTP for this use case, and is designed to run ontop of HTTP/3.
-Using HTTP/3 allows trunking consumers to more easily build their applications ontop of cloud platforms, such as AWS, Azure and Google Cloud, all of which are heavily focused on HTTP based services.
+RIPP is an alternative to SIP, SDP and RTP for this use case, and is designed to run on top of HTTP/3.
+Using HTTP/3 allows trunking consumers to more easily build their applications on top of cloud platforms, such as AWS, Azure and Google Cloud, all of which are heavily focused on HTTP based services.
 RIPP also addresses many of the challenges of traditional SIP-based trunking.
-Most notably, it mandates secure caller ID via STIR, and provides automated trunk provisionin as a mandatory protocol component.
+Most notably, it mandates secure caller ID via STIR, and provides automated trunk provisioning as a mandatory protocol component.
 RIPP supports both direct and "BYO" trunk configurations.
-Since it runs over HTTP/3, it works thrugh NATs and firewalls with the same ease as HTTP does, and easily supports load balancing with elastic cluster expansion and contraction, including auto-scaling - all because it is nothing more than an HTTP application.
+Since it runs over HTTP/3, it works through NATs and firewalls with the same ease as HTTP does, and easily supports load balancing with elastic cluster expansion and contraction, including auto-scaling - all because it is nothing more than an HTTP application.
 RIPP also provides built in mechanisms for